 - wrap the dishes and pack them on their edges, don’t stack them horizontally.

 A step-by-step guide to packing dishes when moving

 In order to properly pack dishes for moving, you’ll need to take into consideration the different types of dishware.
 Plates are arguably the easiest to pack as they’re flat and comparatively sturdy while stemware tends to be the trickiest because it’s oddly shaped and very fragile.
 There are specific packing techniques for each type of dish.

 Prepare the boxes to start with

 Before you even start packing things, you need to prepare the boxes you’re going to be putting the packed dishes in.
 First, tape the bottom of the box closed.
 Use enough tape to be sure that it won’t come open.
 If necessary, reinforce the entire bottom and the corners.
 Then line the box with cushioning material such as bubble pack, fabric or even several layers of crumpled packing paper.
 Line the bottom and walls of the box both.

 Packing plates and bowls

 Bowls and plates are pretty easy to pack although they do take some time.
 Put each individual dish (face down if it’s a plate; face up if it’s a bowl) in the center of paper sheet cut to size.
 Then pull the corners up and around the dish, crumpling them together at the center.
 Secure with tape if necessary.
-Stack plates and bowls on top of each other in order from biggest to smallest.
-Pack in a lined moving box or a dish box.
+Stack plates and bowls in order from biggest to smallest.
+Pack plates on their edges in a lined moving box or a dish box.

 Packing cups, mugs, and glasses